ydamit/planckster-docs/docs/concepts/disaster-tracking-usecase.md

 ## Understanding the DAG structure:

-The DAG or *Directed Acyclic Graph* is the visual representation of a Kubeflow pipeline.
-It consists of *pipeline nodes* which are actually *wrappers* that configure and run a docker container.
+The DAG or *Directed Acyclic Graph* is the visual representation of a Kubeflow pipeline [^1].
+It consists of *pipeline nodes*[^2] which are actually *wrappers*[^3] that configure and run a docker container[^4].
+Below you can see how the Scraper DAG and the Augmentation Engine DAG look:

+[^1]: A pipeline is a sequence of processing stages, where each stage performs a specific operation (on data or tasks) and the output becomes the input of the next stage.
+In the [Kubeflow introduction guide](../guides/kubeflow/kubeflow-features-and-ui-walkthrough.md) you will find a more detailed explanation of Kubeflow pipelines.
+[^2]: A pipeline node is one of the stages of the pipeline.
+[^3]: A wrapper is a piece of code provinding a layer of abstraction to another piece of code.
+[^4]: A Docker container is an isolated environment within a computer that encapsulates everything required to run a piece of code, program, or software.
+This container is created from a Docker image, which serves as a template containing the executable software package and all the necessary dependencies and configurations to ensure the program runs smoothly.

 ### Scraper DAG:
 ![Scraper DAG](images/scraper-dag.png)